Reference

 CI drift detection

-By default, diff exits with code 2 when changes are detected and 0 when the database is in sync.
+By default, diff exits with code 2 when structural changes are detected and 0 when the database is in sync.
+Password-only changes are excluded from drift detection because PostgreSQL does not expose password hashes for comparison — they always appear in the plan but will not trigger a non-zero exit.
 Command failures still use a normal error exit code.
 This makes it suitable for CI gates and SRE runbooks:

 if pgroles diff --database-url postgres://localhost/mydb; then